-Our Learning Support team has experience of working with students with a wide range of disabilities and other support needs, including dyslexia, dyspraxia, epilepsy, hearing impairment, visual impairment, Asperger's syndrome, mental health issues and mobility difficulties.
+Our Learning Support team has experience of working with students with a wide range of disabilities and other support needs, including dyslexia, dyspraxia, epilepsy, hearing impairment, visual impairment, autism (ASD) social emotional and mental health issues (SEMH), ADHD/ADD and mobility difficulties.
 The support on offer varies and is negotiated on an individual basis.

 Examples of support that can be provided are: